 Launchpad’s drop-in service is also available to absolutely anyone who doesn’t have a stable place to live or is at risk of losing their home.
 You don’t need to be referred, simply come along to the Launchpad offices on Monday, Wednesday or Friday from 10.00am to 2.00pm.

-In 2018, Launchpad helped over 1,400 people in Reading to get back on their feet, a figure which has doubled in just four years.
+With your support and generosity, we helped over 1,000 people in Reading to get back on their feet last year, a figure which more than tripled in just five years.